 When people think of transportation in California, particularly near Los Angeles, they think of automobiles.
-In fact, our city and most of our state is known for its car-dependency.
+In fact, our city and most of our state are known for their car-dependency.

-Evaluation and ranking by The League was based on comprehensive survey results from each state’s transportation department.
-Scores are awarded for five different categories with a point range of 1-5.
+Evaluation and ranking by The League were based on comprehensive survey results from each state’s transportation department.
+Scores are awarded for five different categories a point range of 1-5.
 California obtained good scores in each area:

 - Legislation & Enforcement – 4